 The official statement follows one day after protests swept through Baghdad.

-in the Iraqi capital on Friday afternoon, some carrying signs blaming the kingdom for crimes committed by the Islamic State group.
+Hundreds had gathered in the Iraqi capital on Friday afternoon, some carrying signs blaming the kingdom for crimes committed by the Islamic State group.

 The Saudi foreign ministry statement added "the two brotherly countries" had witnessed "positive developments... recently in all fields".